ChrisWag91/PI-LCNC/README.md

 Make sure to check the steps given under *Usage & Setup*

 ## Features
-- DC-DC Power Supply for Rapspberry Pi (Input Voltage 8-36V)
+- DC-DC Power Supply for Raspberry Pi (Input Voltage 8-36V)
 - Adapter for LPT connector
 - Pin header for additional 5V signals from the Raspberry Pi